kubevela/kubevela.github.io/docs/platform-engineers/defkit/testing.md

 title: Testing Definitions
 ---

 Write Go unit tests for your definitions using defkit's test helpers and Gomega matchers.
-All tests use standard Go testing with Ginkgo/Gomega — no cluster is needed, tests run entirely in-process.
+Unit tests run entirely in-process and do not require a cluster; E2E tests require a live KubeVela cluster.

 ## Unit Testing